Learn AA Step 2 Explained: Higher Po...

 FAQs

-A: Step 2 helps reduce isolation and self-reliance that often fuel addiction.
-By accepting support from something beyond yourself, you build hope, perspective, and a foundation for ongoing recovery work.
+Step 2 can help you feel less alone and less stuck in trying to do everything by yourself.
+Accepting support from something beyond yourself may help you build hope, perspective, and a foundation for ongoing recovery work.

-A: Step 2 builds on Step 1’s acceptance of powerlessness over alcohol and prepares you for Step 3, which focuses on commitment and trust.
-Together, these early steps create a strong emotional and mental foundation for long-term recovery.
+Step 2 of AA builds on Step 1's acceptance of powerlessness over alcohol and prepares you for Step 3, which focuses on commitment and trust.
+Together, these early steps can support a strong emotional and mental foundation for long-term recovery.

 Return to Resource Library